humayunj/hyperspace-storage-contracts/README.md

-# Hyperspace Storage Node Contract
+# HyperSpace — Storage Node Contract

 Bootstrapped with Hardhat.
 Use scripts for deployments and to create new storage contracts using factory.
 Replace hardcoded addresses in script files.